emargareten/eloquent-filters/README.md

 The above example will return all users named John that are either younger than 18 or older than 60.

-#### Filtering by relationships
+#### Filtering by a relationships
-To filter a relationship you can use the dot notation to specify the relationship and the field that should be filtered.
+To filter by a relationship you can use the dot notation to specify the relationship and the field that should be filtered.

 ``` php
 User::filter([